DarkS34/evolution_text_analyzer/README.md

 3. **Normalization** (optional):
    - Diagnoses are normalized using RAG (Retrieval Augmented Generation)
    - A Chroma vector database is used to find similar diagnoses
+   - Fuzzy matching is used as a fallback

 4. **Validation**:
    - Extracted diagnoses are compared with reference values
+   - Multiple validation strategies are applied (direct comparison, key terms, fuzzy matching)
    - Metrics for accuracy, errors, and incorrect outputs are calculated

 5. **Results**: